In the past years, link building strategies were based on links quantity and not quality.

 Twitter is a goldmine in terms of guest posting.
 It genuinely helps to find high-quality guest posting sites.
 Here is the trick to find websites to guest post on, through twitter.
 The twitter results are much fresher than even Google’s index, which means you can get websites that are actively on the hunt for guest posts.

 First, go to twitter and search for basic guest post search strings like “[your keyword]” guest post.

 Then, look at the results to find guest posting targets.

 Step 2: Ready your Guest Post

-At this step, you have to list out the websites that accept guest posts.
-You have to find out the websites that are a good fit for your guest post.
+Now, list out the websites that accept guest posts and shortlist the websites that are a good fit for your guest post.